margaobradora/margaobradora/README.md

 📊 **Junior Data Analyst | Project Manager turned Data Enthusiast**

-Motivated and detail-oriented, I'm a recent graduate of [Name of Data Analytics Bootcamp], eager to transition from project management to a career in data analytics.
+Motivated and detail-oriented, I'm a recent graduate of Data Analytics, eager to transition from project management to a career in data analytics.

 🧰 **Skills:**
 - Data Analysis